SharinaS/music-central/README.md

 * One of the oldest AWS services (along with S3)
 * Lets you to scale up and down regarding capacity, as computing requirements evolve.

+### Satisfaction
+* It's very satisfying to interact with the cloud, and get the cloud and an app interacting with each other.
+* The process of connecting to the cloud makes a lowly little HTML page something greater than it actually is.

 # Stretch Goals to Consider
 * Set up a many to many relationship between users so a user can follow other users and see what music they like / other users can follow signed in user.
   * Can view and be notified of addition of artists and/or songs, and be exposed to different genres.